-These type of routers are consist of a moving arm with a circular blade/bit.
+These types of routers consist of a moving arm with a circular blade/bit.
 Fix the sheet on a vertical supporting plate, and set the grooving depth by setting the wheel.
 The plate should be flat and free from dents to find uniform routing.

 3. Automatic CNC Router (Horizontal Grooving)

-This machine consists of a computer along with programming and automatic robotic arm.
-Set the depth & design of routing, and then select appropriate bit for routing angle.
+This machine consists of a computer along with programming and an automatic robotic arm.
+Set the depth & design of routing, and then select the appropriate bit for the routing angle.

-This particularly applies for thin Aluminium Composite panel of 2 to 4 mm thicknesses.
+This particularly applies to thin Aluminium Composite panels of 2 to 4 mm thicknesses.
 When using jigsaws, make sure the saw blades are sharp and are not straight-set (plastic, PVC).
 Manual feeding must be carried out slowly and evenly.